darkwood101/snake_game/README.md

 # Snake Game

-This is a console-based version of the snake game written in C++, using the `ncurses` library.
+This is a console-based version of the classic snake game, written in C++, using the `ncurses` library.
 It runs on the terminal, using basic characters as display.
 Currently, it is only supported for Linux.

 ## Build ##